lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:8e9ef7d8a3
 ## list comprehension w/ conditional

-You've been using list comprehensions to build lists of values, sometimes using operations to create these values.

-An interesting mechanism in list comprehensions is that you can also create lists with values that meet only a certain condition.
-One way of doing this is by using conditionals on iterator variables.
-In this exercise, you will do exactly that!

-Recall from the video that you can apply a conditional statement to test the iterator variable by adding an `if` statement in the optional _predicate expression_ part after the `for` statement in the comprehension:

-`[` _output expression_ `for` _iterator variable_ `in` _iterable_ `if` _predicate expression_ `]`.

-You will use this recipe to write a list comprehension for this exercise.
-You are given a list of strings `fellowship` and, using a list comprehension, you will create a list that only includes the members of `fellowship` that have 7 characters or more.

 *** =instructions
 - Use `member` as the iterator variable in the list comprehension.
 For the conditional, use `len()` to evaluate the iterator variable.
 Note that you only want strings with 7 characters or more.

 *** =hint
-- You don't have to perform any additional operations on `member` for the output expression.
-You should also start the conditional with the keyword `if` followed by the boolean expression for evaluating the iterator variable.

 *** =pre_exercise_code
 ```{python}